 Establish A Routine

 Dogs learn very quickly through routines and repetition.
 Try to feed, go to the bathroom, and go to sleep at the same time every day to help your dog assimilate to your lifestyle.
 Routines can also be very helpful when it comes to training manners and expectations for your dog.
 Ask your dog to sit and wait before giving them their food.
-Alternatively put them in their bed and ask for a stay every time the door bell rings.
+Alternatively, put them in their bed and ask for a stay every time the doorbell rings.
 Establishing these routines and expectations early on will set you and your puppy up for the future.
+Here are some of our dog training tips.

 Socialize, Socialize, Socialize